 Was this an accidental discharge of a firearm?

-Uh we've learned a lot more about Dante Wright.
+We've learned a lot more about Dante Wright.

 We know more about his criminal history.

-I would be the first to tell you that does not impact what happened here, except for the fact that it may have contributed to his desire to try and get away and resist being arrested because by the time the cops pulled over Mr. Wright and Officer Potter and her partner, he was being sought by law enforcement for holding a woman at gunpoint while attempting to rob her.
+I would be the first to tell you that does not impact what happened here, except for the fact that it may have contributed to his desire to try and get away and resist being arrested because by the time the cops pulled over, Mr. Wright and Officer Potter and her partner, he was being sought by law enforcement for holding a woman at gunpoint while attempting to rob her.

 Potter was aware of Wright's history of gun violence by the time that he broke free while he was in the process of being handcuffed.

-Apparently they had slept over the victim's home after attending a party, then demanded money the next morning while flashing a gun.
+According to Hennepin County District Court documents, apparently they had slept over the victim's home after attending a party, then demanded money the next morning while flashing a gun.

-Give quote, give me the effing money.
+Quote, give me the effing money.

 I'm not playing around.

-you don't want the you don't want this outcome.
+You don't want this outcome.

 You don't want to have these cases come up, but occasionally they do.